persteenolsen/spring-boot-3-mvc-security-starter-one/README.md

 - Download or fork the source code from GitHub

 - Make sure that you have a MySQL Server online

+- The Web Applications is prepared to be deployed to Azure App Service using Java 17 and Tomcat 10.1

 # Create the file application.properties with the content below and place the file in the resources folder